- How do I adopt a pet?

 This pet insurance only covers problems that have come up after adoption; it does not cover pre-existing conditions.
 The coverage begins 48 hours after adoption.
 Click here for all details about the pet insurance.

 If your pet becomes ill within 7-10 days of adoption, please contact us so that we can help you find low-cost solutions.

 What if I’m having problems with the pet I adopted from APA! and need help?

-We try to set the right expectations about anything that we know about the pet before you adopt (dogs/puppies need training and possibly housebreaking, separation anxiety is possible in dogs abandoned at shelters, puppies tend to cry the first few days, dogs/puppies need regular exercise to be good dogs, etc…) but if you are experiencing a problem, we want to help you fix it.
+We try to set the right expectations about anything we know about the pet before you adopt (dogs/puppies need training and possibly housebreaking, separation anxiety is possible in dogs abandoned at shelters, puppies tend to cry the first few days, dogs/puppies need regular exercise to be good dogs, etc.) but if you are experiencing a problem, we want to help you fix it.

-We have dog and cat behavior staff that are willing to help with any behavioral issues and we have veterinarians that can offer advice on what to do with medical problems.
+We have dog and cat behavior staff that are willing to help with any behavioral issues and veterinarians that can offer advice on what to do with medical problems.
 We also send home every pet with 30 days of free health insurance that comes in handy should a medical problem develop after adoption.
 We want every adoption to be successful.